Senior High CampGrades 9th-12th

-Register by May 1st 2020 and recieve a free tee shirt.
-(Canceled due to Covid 19 and supply issues).
+Register by May 1st 2021 and receive a free tee shirt.

 - Paddle boards

 - Rollercoster waterslide

 - Speleo Boxes (Closed due to Covid19)

 - And much more…

 Back by popular demand Dan Hubbard is returning with humor, music and intersting messages from Gods word.

 Designed to make you think, laugh and really consider what do you believe?